 Here’s what you need to know about using coconut oil to treat a yeast infection.

-A 2007 lab study found that coconut oil helped kill a species of yeast.
+A found that coconut oil helped kill a species of yeast.
 Researchers found that the Candida albicans strain was the most susceptible to concentrated coconut oil.
 In the study, less coconut oil was needed to get rid of the yeast than fluconazole.
 Fluconazole is an antifungal medication commonly recommended to treat yeast infections.